How do I register for an exam?

 How do I apply for Reciprocity?

-Fill out and return the Reciprocity Application to the Division of Drinking Water.
+Fill out and return the Reciprocity Application (382 KB) to the Division of Drinking Water.
 Reciprocity is reviewed and approved by the Field Services Manager.
-If approved, a notarized Proof of Citizenship form and a $100 fee (pay in Shopping Cart) for each certificate is required.
+If approved, a notarized Proof of Citizenship form (342 KB) and a reciprocity fee (pay in Shopping Cart) for each certificate is required.

 What does restricted and unrestricted status mean?